 A family road trip is often one of the most exciting things for everyone involved.
 After a grueling school schedule, work pressure, and daily domestic madness, it is only right for the family to head out on an adventurous road trip.

-But, do you plan it right?
-And because of this, we often find ourselves trying to salvage the road trip with some back-handedness, because we did not plan it right, and now we have to do something to get the excitement going.
-And while this might lead to a lot of excitement, it would often be of the unwarranted kind – especially for the parents!
+But do you plan it, right?
+And because of this, we often find ourselves trying to salvage the road trip with some back-handedness, because we did not expect it right, and now we have to do something to get the excitement going.
+And while this might lead to a lot of excitement, it would often be of the wrong kind – especially for the parents!

 Let's quickly dive into the details: